Marcos-afk/challenge-tests/README.md

 - [x] Should be able to create a new user
 - [x] Should be not able to create a new user, email already exists
-- [x] should be able to create a new session
+- [x] Should be able to create a new session
 - [x] Should be not able to create a new session, invalid email
 - [x] Should be not able to create a new session, invalid password
 - [x] Should be able to return a user